 Most Recent Annual Number of Property Crimes Per 1,000 People: 15.54

 Retirees who want to spend their time in the outdoors will fall in love with Laramie.
 Here in the Laramie River Valley, rugged peaks meet rolling green hills.
 With the range of weather, folks can go skiing in the winter and hiking in the spring.
-The abundance of outdoor activities and places to explore in Laramie are endless.
 This makes it a great place for outdoor enthusiasts to kick back in their retirement years.

 Drew Port is a writer for NewHomeSource.
 She writes on the homebuying process, as well as informing readers on homeownership.